 When Marucci Bat aquired Vicuts most had one question: how would the asymmetric handle found on a lot of Vicuts bats be affected by the Marucci acquisition.
 Marucci and Axe compete in a lot of markets so would Marucci drive the ergonomic handle out of their line up?
 While that process still plays out in the majors, Axe continues to make new agreements with other MLB wood bat companies.
-Most recently, Tucci Lumber which will now make an axe handle Tucci bat.
+Most recently, Tucci Lumber.

 We have covered the use of the Axe handle in a few of our articles.
 Our discussion with MLB pro bats using an Axe design as well as the history and theory behind an oval shaped handle.
 Check, too, our story on the acquisition of Victus by Marucci.

 Here is the press release announcing the agreement.

 Axe Bat, Tucci Lumber Announce Licensing Partnership

 Tucci Lumber bats with Axe Handles now available to pro players